-I was in Durham, North Carolina, defending an obstetrician in a medical malpractice action over the death of a pre-term infant.
+I was in Durham, North Carolina, defending an obstetrician accused of malpractice for failing to order an emergency C-section soon enough to save the life of a pre-term infant.
 The evidence showed that the mother had suffered a placental abruption that was unknown to her doctor when she went into labor dangerously early.
-The placenta is the membrane that forms in the wall of the uterus during pregnancy through which maternal blood carrying oxygen and nutrients is delivered to the fetus.
+The placenta is the membrane that forms in the wall of the uterus during pregnancy and through which maternal blood carrying oxygen and nutrients is delivered to the fetus.
 A placental abruption is a complication in which the placenta pulls away from the uterine wall.
-The subsequent bleeding deprives the fetus of the normal flow of maternal blood and oxygen, causing distress in the form of contractions, pain, and fluctuations in fetal heart-rate and rhythm that can mimic what occurs during ordinary labor.
+The subsequent bleeding slowly deprives the fetus of the normal flow of maternal blood and oxygen, causing distress in the form of contractions, pain, and fluctuations in fetal heart-rate and rhythm that can mimic what occurs during ordinary labor, making diagnosis difficult.
 This mother suffered a particularly insidious form of abruption known as a Couvelaire uterus, in which the bleeding remains contained within the uterine wall and thus hidden from detection by ultrasound.

 The mother’s medical records revealed that she was a heavy smoker who had been warned that continued smoking would endanger the life of her baby.
 In a routine deposition, she admitted she continued to smoke during pregnancy.
 She further admitted she had been counseled on the harmful effects of smoking during pregnancy and had chosen to smoke anyway.